mcobery/spring-boot-starter-request-correlation/README.md

 > A Spring Cloud starter for easy setup request correlation

 ## News
+**December 9, 2017** Version 1.1.1 now uses the custom header names correctly when they are changed in the application properties, with thanks to Mohamed El-Habib (@mohamed-el-habib)

 **June 27, 2017** Version 1.1.0 of this starter now works with Spring Boot 1.4 and 1.5. to use this starter with spring boot 1.3, you will need version 1.0.0.

 ## Features

 This project is derived from Jakub Narloch's jmnarloch/request-correlation-spring-cloud-starter project.
 It adds the notion of a correlating session id in addition to the correlating request id.

 This starter allows to uniquely identify and track your request by passing `X-Request-Id` and `X-Session-Id` headers across remote calls.